-The ceremony, broadcast live at 6:15 a.m, EST, included performances by the Royal Marines Band, the pipers of the Irish Guard, pop singer Natasha Bedingfield, and West End star Kerry Ellis, and is available to watch on demand on the Princess Cruise website, Princess.com.
+The event, rumored to be her last before she embarks on maternity leave, was more than just a royal ribbon cutting.
+The ceremony, broadcast live at 6:15 a.m, EST, included performances by the Royal Marines Band, the pipers of the Irish Guard, pop singer Natasha Bedingfield, and West End star Kerry Ellis is available to watch on demand on the Princess Cruise website, Princess.com.

-The event was a celebration of the ship, but also very much a celebration of Middleton and her iconic position in both the U.K. and the world.
-By accepting the honor of naming the ship, Middleton also accepted the role and title of its “godmother.”
-Other iconic women who’ve filled this role for Princess Cruise vessels have included Audrey Hepburn, Sophia Loren, and of course, Princess Diana.
+The event was a celebration of the ship, but also very much a celebration of Middleton and her iconic position in both the UK and the world.
+By accepting the honor of naming the ship, Middleton also accepted the role and title of its’ “godmother.”
+Other iconic women who’ve filled this role for Princess Cruise vessels have included Audrey Hepburn, Sophia Lauren, Audrey Hepburn, and of course, Princess Diana.

-“Naming ceremonies date back thousands of years,” Princess Cruise CEO Alan Buckelew said during his opening remarks before a crowd of thousands, all of whom were waiting for a glimpse of the duchess.
-“The ritual marks the birth of the vessel and a blessing for the safety of the ship, its crew, and the passengers.
-A godmother is the figurative patron of the ship for its entire life, symbolizing the spirit of the vessel.”
-Middleton, Buckelew explained, “is an inspiring ambassador for Britain admired for her style, grace, and compassion for others.”
+“Naming ceremonies date back thousands of years,” Princess Cruise CEO Alan Buckelew said during his opening remarks before a crowd of thousands, all of whom were waiting for a glimpse of the Royal Duchess.
+“The ritual marks the birth of the vessel and a blessing for the safety of the ship, its’ crew, and the passengers.
+A godmother is the figurative patron of the ship for its’ entire life, symbolizing the spirit of the vessel.”
+Kate Middleton, Buckelew explained, “is an inspiring ambassador for Britain admired for her style, grace, and compassion for others.”

 According to nautical tradition, a bottle of champagne is then broken across the hull of the ship.
-The bottle of Moet chosen for Thursday's ceremony clocked in at a staggering 85 pounds and contained nearly 15 liters.
-Luckily, the eight-months-pregnant duchess didn’t have to do the heavy lifting.
-The bottle was attached to a ribbon Middleton cut after her blessing.
-Upon release, the bottle swung and smashed successfully against the ship—a seafaring ritual intended to give the ship good luck on future voyages.
+According to a story published Thursday in the Daily Mail, the bottle of Moet chosen for the ceremony clocked in at a staggering 85 pounds and contained nearly 15 litres.
+Luckily, the eight month pregnant Duchess didn’t have to do the heavy lifting.
+The bottle was attached to a ribbon Kate cut after her blessing.
+Upon release, the bottle swung and smashed successfully against the ship—a seafaring superstition that the ship will have good luck on future voyages.